 Instead of using the term “regrets only,” why not add a note that says something like “RSVP only if you plan to attend.
 All non-responses will be considered a no.” Since this is what most people do anyway, it’s an efficient way to clarify that someone who doesn’t call should not show up anyway on the day of the party.

-Yes, this could come off as rude (there I go, getting stuck on those old rules of etiquette again), but honestly, planning a party for a large group of kids is difficult enough without having the lingering question of whether 16 people who never replied are going to show up at the last minute and create a shortage of birthday cake.
-Still, if you’re feeling like such a statement might freeze you out at the next PTA meeting, go ahead and blame it on someone else.
-If your event is being held at a kids’ party venue, for instance, indicate in your note that the venue is “requiring” an accurate head count by a certain date and won't be able to accommodate more than is accounted for.
-Having it at home?
-Blame the caterer – even if you're not using one (by the time the party happens, you can always say you changed your mind and decided to go with pizza instead).
+Yes, this could come off as rude but planning a party for a large group of kids is difficult enough without having the lingering question of whether 16 people who never replied are going to show up at the last minute and create a shortage of birthday cake.
+If your event is being held at a kids’ party venue, indicate in your note that the venue is requiring an accurate headcount by a certain date and won't be able to accommodate more than is accounted for.

-You may not be able to entice everyone to respond, but you can fish out a few responses by adding notes about why you need a response (other than the obvious head count).
-For instance, I like to personalize my kids' birthday party favors.
-This has proven difficult as my kids have moved through the school years, and there have been times I have had to go with less personal, more generic favors.
-I have since added notes that say, “Please respond with the correct spelling of your child’s name for personalized party favors.”
-This would encourage some of those last minute folks to make a commitment sooner and avoid showing up and having their kid be left out of the fun.
+You may not be able to entice everyone to respond, but you can fish out a few responses by adding notes about why you need a response (other than the obvious headcount).
+For instance, you could personalize the birthday party favors.
+If you do, add a note that says, “Please respond with the correct spelling of your child’s name for personalized party favors.”
+This would encourage some of those last-minute folks to make a commitment sooner and avoid showing up and having their kid be left out of the fun.